nodemailer/nodemailer-web/content/app/_index.md

 ![](/screenshots/img02.png)

 3\.
 Local development server.
 You can configure your development environment to use NodemailerApp as SMTP relay server.
 Whenever sending out an email from your local Laravel or any other stack you can immediatelly preview the sent email in NodemailerApp.
 The sent email is catched by NodemailerApp by good so it is not delivered to actual recipients which makes it fantastic for testing environments.
-If you ever need to read the sent emails from your own app you can do so by using POP3.
+If you ever need to access the sent emails from your own app you can do so by using POP3.

 ![](/screenshots/img03.png)